 In the 19th century, tracheotomies became a surgical procedure that was performed more commonly, despite the continued high mortality and morbidity rates associated with the procedure.

 Chevalier Jackson standardized the surgical procedure in the early 1900s by showing that lower mortality rates were evident when proper techniques and adequate postoperative care were employed.
 The technique he advocated involved a low tracheal incision to the second or third tracheal rings.

 More recently in history, the surgical tracheotomy procedure has become a viable option with more successful materials and techniques used in practice.
 This increase in use was due to the introduction of intubation and respiratory support for neonatal patients in 1965, which revolutionized neonatal care and led to the survival of many children.

 Current mortality rates of tracheotomy are between 0.5 and 3%, which is often preferable to a blockage of the upper airways that could prove fatal.
-This reduction in mortality is largely as a result of percutaneous tracheotomy procedure development, which is less complicated to perform.
+This reduction in mortality is largely a result of percutaneous tracheostomy procedure development, which is less complicated to perform.

 Rajesh, O. and Meher, R. (2005) "Historical Review Of Tracheostomy", The Internet Journal of Otorhinolaryngology, 4(2), p.
 Available at: https://ispub.com/IJORL/4/2/7498 (Accessed: 20 October 2021).

 T, E. et al. (2005) "[Tracheostomy and endotracheal intubation: a short history]", Harefuah, 144(12), p.
 Available at: https://pubmed.ncbi.nlm.nih.gov/16400793/ (Accessed: 20 October 2021).